 Total aid available

-This school works with Apple Financial Inc. for processing financial applications Need-based financial assistance is offered to returning students only.
+This school works with Apple Financial Inc. for processing financial applications Need-based financial assistance is offered .
 A financial disclosure application is required.
 Please contact the Academy for further details.

 Private schools come in all shapes and sizes.
 Some larger schools have enrolment numbers in the thousands, while some smaller schools have only a few dozen students.
 Boarding schools tend to be on the larger side, while alternative schools, such as Montessori, Reggio Emilia, and Waldorf, are normally smaller.
 Besides the overall size of school, there are other important facts you’ll want to know about a school’s enrolment.
 For instance, here you can learn about a school’s enrolment for separate streams (if they have them), such as day and boarding, its average class size, and its average enrolment per grade.